rkm-r/CyberTelly/README-en.md

 <ul>
 <li>IPTV only works with a stable internet bandwidth!
 Please check bandwidth if you are not sure, e.g. with nperf.com</li>
 <li>Users from countries outside Germany may experience geo blocking issues when trying to stream a German channel.
 May be it will be necessary to download a m3u list from https://github.com/iptv-org/iptv</li>
+<li>Pease note, that using using unlicensed streaming sources may cause legal issues.
+Therefore any and all liability for using downloaded playlists is excluded: The user of this program takes full responsibility.</li>

 </ul>

 Basic hints on how to use the program see [picture gallery with comments.](./docs/Gallery.md)<br/>